 Below you will find a list of resources for adult reader development.
 We update this section of our digital database regularly.

-Libraries have really pulled together during this time and the SLIC Basecamp Groups are the ideal way to share ideas and discuss opportunities for collaboration.
+The SLIC Basecamp Groups are the ideal way to share ideas and discuss opportunities for collaboration.

 Please remember to share any best practice that you come across form the wider library community or ideas that have being working well within your own service.

 If you are having trouble accessing your SLIC Basecamp Group/s please get in touch be emailing email@example.com

 The BBC has an extensive range of online content to keep readers going.

 The Novels That Shaped Our World initiative lets you explore ten themes which reflect the ways books help shape and influence our thinking.
 The novels cover books written in the English language in the last 300 years.